Cas Bourne-Jones Psychotherapy in Bath

 - have a desire to understand issues around anger, frustration or fear

-- be living with depression or anxiety which have become unbearable
+- be living with depression or anxiety which has become unbearable or umanageable

 - be experiencing relational trauma and relationship breakdowns